On a generalisation of Cameron's base size conjecture: Fixed point ratios for classical groups

 Finally, if $H$ is of type ${\rm GL}^{\epsilon'}_3(q_0)$ or ${\rm O}_3(q)$, then we obtain the required result by computing exact fixed point ratios using the relevant tables in~\cite[Appendix B]{BG}.
-We will only consider the case where $\epsilon = +$ and $H$ is of type ${\rm GU}_3(q^{1/2})$ here to avoid unnecessary repetition, as all cases are very similar.
+All cases are very similar, so we will only consider the case where $\epsilon = +$ and $H$ is of type ${\rm GU}_3(q^{1/2})$ here to avoid unnecessary repetition.